 We are a specialty finance company that lends to and invests in development-stage companies in our Target Industries.
 Our investment objective is to maximize our investment portfolio's total return by generating current income from the debt investments we make and capital appreciation from the warrants we receive when making such debt investments.
 We are focused on making Venture Loans to venture capital backed companies in our Target Industries, which we refer to as "Venture Lending."
 We also selectively provide Venture Loans to publicly traded companies in our Target Industries.
 Our debt investments are typically secured by first liens or first liens behind a secured revolving line of credit, or Senior Term Loans.
-As of June 30, 2018, 98.3%, or \$200.0 million, of our debt investment portfolio at fair value consisted of Senior Term Loans.
-Venture Lending is typically characterized by (1) the making of a secured debt investment after a venture capital or equity investment in the portfolio company has been made, which investment provides a source of cash to fund the portfolio company's debt service obligations under the Venture Loan, (2) the senior priority of the Venture Loan which requires repayment of the Venture Loan and (4) the lender's receipt of warrants or other success fees with the making of the Venture Loan.
+As of March 31, 2018, 100.0%, or \$193.0 million, of our debt investment portfolio at fair value consisted of Senior Term Loans.
+Venture Lending is typically characterized by (1) the making of a secured debt investment after a venture capital or equity investment in the portfolio company has been made, which investment provides a source of cash to fund the portfolio company's debt service obligations under the Venture Loan, (2) the senior priority of the Venture Loan which requires repayment of the Venture Loan prior to the equity investors realizing a return on their capital, (3) the relatively rapid amortization of the Venture Loan and (4) the lender's receipt of warrants or other success fees with the making of the Venture Loan.